| Barry MacDonnell's

 removed from the program.
 They were merely hidden from view.

-Also, these missing items can be hidden if users manually disable/enable various menus,
+Note: These missing items can also be hidden if users manually disable/enable various menus,

 toolbar, or keyboards with Tools, Settings, Customize.